-The vision of this NSF-sponsored workshop is to bring together researchers across the Bioinspired Design space to identify the highest value key challenges that are most approachable using Bio-Design, and then to identify hurdles that are currently preventing bio-inspired design ideas from being practicable.
+The vision of this NSF-sponsored workshop was to bring together researchers across the Bioinspired Design space to identify the highest value key challenges that are most approachable using Bio-Design, and then to identify hurdles that are currently preventing bio-inspired design ideas from being practicable.

 When: October 3-4, 2022